 The life of a roundworm

-The life cycle of roundworms varies between species.
+The life cycle of roundworms varies between types (species).

 The eggs may survive for years in moist soil.
-In the soil the eggs develop into larvae (tiny young worms).
+In the soil the eggs develop into tiny young worms (larvae).
 Larvae can get into the human gut if you eat them with contaminated food.
-They are tiny and pass into the bloodstream and are carried to other parts of the body - such as the lungs.
+They pass into the bloodstream and are carried to other parts of the body - such as the lungs.

 Larvae develop further and then often travel back to the gut, where the larvae then grow into adult worms.
 An adult worm can lay many eggs, which are passed out with the stools.